 Guidelines, for “Them as Needs Them”

 - If you speak in favor of using an aversive, I may or may not publish your comment.
-If I do so, it will be for purposes of clarifying things to other readers and your comment will come with a counter response from me.
+If I do so, it will be for purposes of clarifying things to other readers and your comment will come with a counter-response from me.

 - Please avoid acronyms, jargon, and made-up expressions that are unique to marketed protocols or have the effect of masking an aversive.
 For instance, don’t call a shock from a shock collar a “stim” or a “tap” and expect not to be called on it.
-When discussing learning theory, please use accepted terminology, such as could be found in a basic textbook.
+When discussing behavior science, please use accepted terminology, such as could be found in a basic textbook.
 (If you don’t know the terminology, fine; say so and we’ll investigate it together.)

-- Also, on the topic of promotion, if it becomes obvious that you are asking questions only in order to throw in references to a pet method or protocol or person, I will stop the dialogue.
+- Also, on the topic of promotion, if it becomes obvious that you are asking questions only in order to throw in references to a favorite method or protocol or person, I will stop the dialogue.

 Thanks and let’s have a nice time discussing.
 I never realized until I started to blog how important hearing back from readers was.
 It is the main form of feedback we get; without it, we often feel like we are talking to outer space.
 So thanks in advance for talking to me!